matthewcarbone/GGCE/README.md

 Get started in a few lines of code right [here](https://matthewcarbone.github.io/GGCE/tutorials/introduction.html)!

 Or, checkout our intro tutorial: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/matthewcarbone/GGCE/blob/master/notebooks/GGCE_Tutorial.ipynb)

+## ⚠️ Known issues

+Currently, PETSc is not building properly (we believe this is a problem with the `petsc4py` wheel or something like this).
+If you would like to help contribute to this bugfix, please see this [PR](https://github.com/matthewcarbone/GGCE/pull/76)!

 ## 🙏 Acknowledgements